A verifiably secure and proportional committee election rule: Preliminaries

 \section{Preliminaries}

 Throughout the paper we consider the following approval-based multiwinner election instance.
-We are given a bipartite approval graph $G=(N\cup C, E)$ where $N$ is a set of voters and $C$ is a set of candidates.
+We are given a bipartite approval graph $G=(N\cup C, E)$ where $N$ is a finite set of voters and $C$ is a finite set of candidates.
 We are additionally given a vector $s\in\R^N$ of vote strengths, where $s_n$ is the strength of $n$'s vote, and a target number $k$ of candidates to elect, where $0< k<|C|$.
-For each voter $n\in N$, $C_n:=\{c\in C: \ nc\in E\}$ represents her approval ballot, i.e.~the subset of candidates that $n$ approves of, and for each candidate $c\in C$ we denote by $N_c:=\{n\in N: \ nc\in E\}$ the set of voters approving $c$, where $nc$ is shorthand for edge $\{n,c\}$.
-To avoid trivialities, we assume that graph $G$ in the input has no isolated vertices.
+For each voter $n\in N$, $C_n:=\{c\in C: \ nc\in E\}$ represents her approval ballot, i.e., the subset of candidates that $n$ approves of, and for each candidate $c\in C$ we denote by $N_c:=\{n\in N: \ nc\in E\}$ the set of voters approving $c$, where $nc$ is shorthand for edge $\{n,c\}$.
+To avoid trivialities, we assume that the input graph $G$ has no isolated vertices.
 For any $c\in C\setminus A$, we write $A+c$ and $A-c$ as shorthands for $A\cup\{c\}$ and $A\setminus \{c\}$ respectively.

-\emph{Proportional justified representation (PJR).} The PJR property was introduced in~\cite{sanchez2017proportional} for voters with unit vote strength.
-We present its natural generalization to arbitrary vote strengths.
-A committee $A\subseteq C$ of $k$ members satisfies PJR if there is no group $N'\subseteq N$ of voters and integer $0<r\leq k$ such that:

-In words, if there is a group $N'$ of voters with at least $r$ commonly approved candidates, and enough aggregate vote strength to provide each of them with a vote support of value $\hat{t}:=\sum_{n\in N} s_n / k$, then this group has a justified right to be represented by at least $r$ members in committee $A$, though not necessarily commonly approved.
-Notice that $\hat{t}$ is an upper bound on the average vote support that voter set $N$ can possibly provide to any committee of $k$ members.
+\paragraph{Proportional justified representation.} The PJR property was introduced in~\cite{sanchez2017proportional} for voters with unit vote strength.
+We present its natural generalization to positive real valued strengths.
+A committee $A\subseteq C$ of $k$ members satisfies PJR if, for any group $N'\subseteq N$ of voters and any integer $0<r\leq k$, we have that \begin{itemize} \item[a)] if $|\cap_{n\in N'} C_n|\geq r$ \item[b)] and $\sum_{n\in N'} s_n \geq r\cdot \hat{t}$, \item[c)] then $|A\cap (\cup_{n\in N'} C_n)|\geq r$, \end{itemize} where $\hat{t}:=\sum_{n\in N} s_n / k$.
+In words, if there is a group $N'$ of voters with at least $r$ commonly approved candidates, and enough aggregate vote strength to provide each of these candidates with a vote support of at least $\hat{t}$, then this group has a justified right to be represented by $r$ members in committee $A$, though not necessarily commonly approved.
+This right is justified because $\hat{t}$ is an upper bound on the average vote support that the full voter set $N$ can provide to any committee of $k$ members.